jarak-lvly/poc-windows-openrv-cy2025/README.md

 # Workflow at a glance

-1. Build the OpenRV windows container
+1. Build and start the Windows Docker container.
-2. The build script installs all prerequisites, including Qt 6.5.3 via aqtinstall
+2. The setup script automatically installs all prerequisites, including Qt 6.5.3 via aqtinstall.
-3. Connect to Windows using the browser console or RDP
+3. Connect to the Windows desktop using the browser console or Remote Desktop (RDP).
-4. Build OpenRV
+4. Build OpenRV.

 ## Directory tree